mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 evacuated in the early months of the Fourth Frontier War and has not been re–staffed.
 If this ever happens, the Darrians will need to completely restock the facility.
-It still stands, but the ever–pragmatic Saxans stripped the place within hours of the Darrians’ departure.
+It still stands, but the ever–pragmatic Saxans stripped the place within hours of the Darrians' departure.
 It is not known whether permission was given, but the Darrians were apparently friendly with the locals and certainly interacted with them on a daily basis, so it does seem likely.